bhupi87/emailAPI/README.md

 # Email API Application

-A simple app which send email notification upon contact form submission
+A simple app which send email notification , this api also contain simple UI to enter email id and mail content .
+Currently This api is using MailGun as primary provider and SendGrid and secondary .
+If MailGun server is down , api will switch to SendGrid server to send mail .

 ## How to use